-Visiting Nurse Association: (1914-1986) .3 cubic foot of papers related to the Visiting Nurse Association of Colorado Springs.
-Materials include photocopied correspondence, typed histories of the organization and newsletters.
+Visiting Nurse Association: (1914-1986) One third cubic foot of papers related to the Visiting Nurse Association of Colorado Springs.
+Materials include photocopied correspondence, typed histories of the organization, and newsletters.

-Weimer Family Collection: (1920-1970) .33 cubic feet of ephemera, stationary, mounted souvenir photographs, place mats and black and white photographs of Seven Falls.
+Weimer Family Collection: (1920-1970) One third cubic foot of ephemera, stationary, mounted souvenir photographs, place mats, and black and white photographs of Seven Falls.
 Collection also includes a City of Colorado Springs 1923 Annual Report and a customer bag from Fashion Bar.
 The Weimer family purchased Seven Falls in 1905 for $250,000 and owned it until 1946.

-Willis, Willet R. Collection: 3 cubic feet of papers, reports and documents pertaining to the life of a local geologist and chemistry teacher at Colorado Springs High School (now Palmer High School) until 1947.
+Willis, Willet R. Collection: Three cubic feet of papers, reports, and documents pertaining to the life of a local geologist and chemistry teacher at Colorado Springs High School (now Palmer High School) until 1947.
 Instrumental in the founding of the Colorado Springs Mineralogical Society, Willis served as its first president.

-Works Progress Administration: (1936-1939) .5 cubic feet of Federal Writers Project Papers.
-Collection includes narratives on Pikes Peak Regional History, Folklore and Arts and Culture.
+Works Progress Administration: (1936-1939) One half cubic foot of Federal Writers Project Papers.
+Collection includes narratives on Pikes Peak Regional History, Folklore, and Arts and Culture.